tedgey/Daily-Sales-Quotes/README.md

 https://docs.microsoft.com/en-us/linkedin/consumer/integrations/self-serve/share-on-linkedin
 )

-Quotes are not longer random, but they are static for the second quote in the daily-sales-quotes database.
+Quotes are not longer random, but they are static for the first quote in the daily-sales-quotes database.

 -current date is automated, now just need to track and deliver past dates/corresponding quotes

 enable QuoteScore counter to have a heart animation

 box shadows on Counter

-Modal submission form:
-styling tweaks

 More Motivation page:
 list of quotes that have been featured-- make responsive to dates posted